Integrations

 | Oracle NetSuite | Classes / Departments |

 Changes on the Tracking Categories page do not affect your connected accounting system in any way.
-They only control what Topkey displays to your team.
+They only control which categories Topkey displays to your team.

 Vendor Sync